cheesits456/discord-mod-bot/README.md

 _The prefix `/` is only used as an example.
 The prefix can be set to whatever you want in the `config.json` file._

+---

 ### Mute Command

 Use this command to mute a user
+Effectively blocks a user from being able to chat by deleting that user's messages as soon as they are sent, up until either the timer expires or a staff member uses the `unmute` command

 **Usage:**
 ```